 In providing education and counseling to your patients, Myriad’s Patient Education Tools can guide your discussions on hereditary cancer syndromes.
 Some patients may find sample family letters helpful for disclosing information to their family members.
 You can download our sample family letter for the Myriad myRisk test HERE.

-These videos and brochures are a series of patient guides to risk assessment and genetic testing, which cover key information necessary to obtain informed consent for genetic testing.
-Following your discussion, the patient can take the brochure home as a summary of their visit.
+These videos and resources are patient guides to risk assessment and genetic testing, which cover key information necessary to obtain informed consent for genetic testing.

 Myriad understands that visuals can sometimes be valuable for helping a patient understand genetic testing.
 To help with this, Myriad has developed a set of visual aids to help address some of the topics that may arise during a genetic counseling session prior to testing being ordered.